Ricardo965/microservice-app-docker-practice/README.md

 # Microservice App - PRFT Devops Training

 This is the application you are going to use through the whole traninig.
-This, hopefully, will teach you the fundamentals you need in a real project.
+This app is containerized, with a simple `docker-compose up -d` you will be able to run the app locally.
 You will find a basic TODO application designed with a [microservice architecture](https://microservices.io).
 Although is a TODO application, it is interesting because the microservices that compose it are written in different programming language or frameworks (Go, Python, Vue, Java, and NodeJS).
-With this design you will experiment with multiple build tools and environments.

 ## Components

 In each folder you can find a more in-depth explanation of each component:

 1. [Users API](/users-api) is a Spring Boot application.
 Provides user profiles.
 At the moment, does not provide full CRUD, just getting a single user and all users.